Pedromaia26/LAPR2-ISEP/docs/SprintC/US12_ResultsOfTest/US6_CreateTask(FromESOFT19-20).md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a clinical chemistry technologist, I intend to record the results of a given test